matthewreagan/Starling/README.md

 `starling.play(.alarm, allowOverlap: false)`

+### Xcode Integration

+The demo project includes 3 targets: an **iOS framework**, a **macOS framework**, and a simple **Mac demo app**.
+You can either include and link against the compiled framework in the usual manner, or you can simply include [Starling.swift](https://github.com/matthewreagan/Starling/blob/master/Starling/Starling.swift) in your project, which works on both platforms.

 ### More Info

 **Starling** is a very basic API and is still a work-in-progress.
 Pull requests and feature requests welcome.